Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Related Works

-\paragraph{Visual Editing} Most closely related to our approach are methods that apply direct visual editing to RGB camera images.
-Several works augment training data by synthesizing new backgrounds, tasks, or distractor objects~\citep{cacti, rosie, genaug, roboagent, genima}.
-Other approaches focus on adapting visual inputs for cross-embodiment transfer and scene variations. \citet{vr-goggles} apply style transfer methods to transform real-world camera images to synthetic images that capture the style of the simulation environment which was used for training.
-Mirage~\citep{mirage} enables zero-shot cross-embodiment transfer via cross-painting—masking the target robot, inpainting missing regions, and overlaying rendered source robot images.
-While effective for robot arm transfer, it requires precise camera calibration, URDF files, and does not handle background shifts. \citet{shadow} overlay robot segmentation masks for embodiment transfer without new data collection, but still require policy retraining, static backgrounds, and precise calibration.
-RoVi-Aug~\citep{rovi-aug} augments robot datasets using fine-tuned diffusion models to generate new robot embodiments and camera viewpoints.
+\textbf{Visual Editing} Most closely related to our approach are methods that apply direct visual editing to RGB camera images.
+Several works augment training data by synthesizing new backgrounds, tasks, or distractor objects~\cite{roboagent, cacti, rosie, genaug, genima}. \emph{RoboSaGa} leverages saliency extraction to overlay out-of-distribution images adaptively while preserving task-relevant image regions~\cite{saga}.
+Other approaches focus on adapting visual inputs for cross-embodiment transfer and scene variations.
+In a method termed \emph{VR-Goggles for Robots}, the authors apply style transfer methods to transform real-world camera images to synthetic images that capture the style of the simulation environment that was used for training~\cite{vr-goggles}. \emph{Mirage}~\cite{mirage} enables zero-shot cross-embodiment transfer via cross-painting—masking the target robot, inpainting missing regions, and overlaying rendered source robot images.
+While effective for robot arm transfer, it requires precise camera calibration, URDF files, and does not handle background shifts. \emph{Shadow}~\cite{shadow} overlays robot segmentation masks for embodiment transfer without new data collection, but still requires policy retraining, static backgrounds, and precise calibration. \emph{RoVi-Aug}~\cite{rovi-aug} augments robot datasets using fine-tuned diffusion models to generate new robot embodiments and camera viewpoints.
 However, it requires paired data, additional training, and does not address background variation.
-In contrast, our method filters out irrelevant visual information via open-vocabulary segmentation, achieving robustness to background and embodiment changes without needing calibration, retraining, or extra data.
+In contrast, our method filters out irrelevant visual information via open-vocabulary segmentation, achieving robustness to background and embodiment changes without needing calibration, re-training, or extra data.